 Approx. km driven:

-Dalvík is just one of the friendly little fishing villages in the vicinity and today you will get to know them all, quirks and characteristics included.
+Dalvík is just one of the friendly little fishing villages in the vicinity, and today you will get to know them all, quirks and characteristics included.
 Apart from Dalvík itself, where you are staying, a drive counterclockwise around the peninsula takes you to Ólafsfjörður, Siglufjörður and finally Hofsós.
-Each has a bit of local magic of their own, but a special mention has to go the the final stop, Hofsós.
+Each has a bit of local magic of their own, but a special mention has to go to the final stop, Hofsós.

-The town of Hofsós is lovely, and a major part in that is the local swimming pool.
+The town of Hofsós is lovely, and a major part of that town is the local swimming pool.
 Not to take away from other pools in Iceland, but the Hofsós swimming pool is, in a word: magnificent.
 Arguably the most beautiful swimming pool in Iceland, it is designed by the same architect that brought us the one and only Blue Lagoon facilities.
 The pool has been built into the hillside above the sea with breathtaking views over Skagafjörður bay, all the way to Drangey island.
 The views from the pool are a combination of striking shades of blue; the crisp clear blue color of the swimming pool itself, the dark green-blue sea, the indigo blue of the islands and mountains in the distance, and finally whichever blue shade the sky will sport on the day you visit.

 Once relaxed and refreshed, head back for Dalvík for the second night at the hotel.

 Attractions on the way: Siglufjörður, Hofsós, Hólar í Hjaltadal